 In some cases, the RPM of the car will go up quickly, but acceleration is very slow.
 The same causes and failures will also apply.

-Why is my Car Not Accelerating When I Press the Gas?
+Why is My Car Not Accelerating When I Press the Gas Pedal?

 This can include the clutch, ATF fluid, transmission, clutch, and more.

 Each component will need to be checked to find the source of the problem.